Science 8

 - A heterogeneous mixture has solutions clearly separated.

-- When a heterogeneous mixture looks homogeneous, but settles over time, then it’s called suspension. (salad dressing, clay mixed in water)
+- When a heterogeneous mixture looks homogeneous, but settles over time, then it’s

 - The different parts/layers of a heterogeneous mixture are called phases.